simbazo/mdlHealth/README.md

 # MiDigitalLife Health App Repository

 Health is an Apache Cordova project built with **Backbone Marionette**, **jQuery Mobile** and **Bootstrap**.
-It may used to generate a hybrid web or mobile application.
+It may be used to generate a hybrid web or mobile application.
 The application is essentially a reader that renders HTML and PDF medical documentation.

 ## Getting Started with Health
 ### Prerequisites: